23 Mar Keep your pet safe at Easter

 It can take up to 24 hours for the poison to start taking effect in your pet, so keep your eyes peeled for any early symptoms including vomiting, tremors, abnormal heart rate and increased thirst.

-If your pet does manage to sneak a sweet, there’s some vital symptoms that they’ll display.
+If your pet does manage to sneak a sweet, there are some vital symptoms that they’ll display.
 These include vomiting, weakness, lethargy and seizures.

 Another important tradition of Easter is the Easter lily, also known as a lilium longiflorum.
-It is common for this plant to be both in our household or sprouting in our gardens at Easter, however if you’re a cat owner you should avoid lilies at all costs.
+It is common for this plant to be both in our household or sprouting in our gardens however if you’re a cat owner you should avoid lilies at all costs.

 Every part of a lily is fatally poisonous to a cat, including if the pollen transfers onto their fur or the ground they walk on.